 SumUp has two rates depending on the type of transaction:

-There’s also a $10 chargeback fee for transactions decided in the customer’s favor.
+There’s also a $10 fee applied to chargebacks.
 However, there are no other fees.

 Sales & Advertising Transparency

 That said, if you want some coaching and tools to better manage your business, Square definitely outshines SumUp concerning informational resources.
 The Townsquare blog is a great resource for all sorts of business-related topics, from payroll to marketing.
-SumUp’s US site has no blog, but the UK site does — though it’s not updated with nearly the frequency of the US site.
-I suppose that might be a result of SumUp’s large international reach.
+And while SumUp’s US site now features a blog, it’s a bit lighter on product information, and unlike with Square’s blog, you can’t filter the posts you see by topic or business type.

 Customer Service & Technical Support

 I’ll be honest: Square does get a bad rap for customer service.
 Most of that, I believe, stems from the way it handles account terminations.
 If Square closes your account, it will shut you down via email, with no reason given, and no chance of appeal.
 If you are only dealing with a freeze or a hold, there’s a bit more leeway.